Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Approach

-where $k_{\tau}$, $\tau_{\min}$ and $\tau_{\max}$ are constants.
-No voxels further than $z_r + \tau_r$ from the camera are updated.
-Larger values of $\sigma_r$ result in a more gradual increase of the occupancy probability.
-In this work, our aim is to exploit the completed depth and depth uncertainty provided by our network in \Cref{SS:network_architecture} to complement the raw sensor data captured by this model and thereby improve mapping performance.
-Specifically, we propose using the depth uncertainty predicted by our network instead of the measurement uncertainty above for the completed depth areas.
+Our aim is to exploit the completed depth and depth uncertainty provided by our network to complement the raw sensor data captured by this model and improve mapping performance.
+Specifically, we propose using the network-generated depth uncertainty instead of the measurement uncertainty above for completed depth areas.